Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 d) Fourth Generation

-v.
-Which component of the microprocessor controls the working of input/output devices and storage devices?
+vi.
+Which component of the microprocessor controls the decision-making processes?

 a) Arithmetic Logic Unit (ALU)